STCW-10 Standards of Training Certification and Watchkeeping for Seafarers

 • STCW Elementary First Aid

-• STCW Personal Safety and Social Responsibility (includes compulsory online component and half day on-campus)
+• STCW Personal Safety and Social Responsibility (online study + half-day on campus)

 • STCW Personal Survival